darraghoriordan/ssh-tool-new-electron/README.md

 # Welcome!

-This project will let you create an electron desktop app and help you publish it
+This project is a bunch of dev tools I made to perform common tasks.
+It's an electron app and tested on windows and Mac.

+Read more about the tools on https://usemiller.dev/local-dev-tools

+It's open source but if you're using it for business please pay for a license!
+Licenses are perpetual! and Cheap!

 # if you get